gaelgoth/citron-appimage-builder/readme.md

 ## Features

 - Uses Docker to provide a consistent build environment
-- Automatically removes old Docker images to prevent duplication
 - Outputs a Citron AppImage in the current working directory
 - Optional build optimizations (`-O3 -flto`)

 ## Requirements

-- [Docker](https://docs.docker.com/desktop/setup/install/windows-install/) installed on your system
-- Windows (for the provided batch script) or a manual setup for Linux/macOS
+- Windows 10/11 (for the provided batch script) or a manual setup for Linux/macOS
+- [Docker Desktop for Windows](https://docs.docker.com/desktop/setup/install/windows-install/) installed on your system

 ## Usage